-However, we are not restricted to this region; for example, we might be interested in knowing if any loadings would likely be greater than 1, indicating that the item loads more strongly than the item we fixed for identification.
+However, we are not restricted to this region; for example, we might be interested in knowing if any loadings would likely be greater than 1, indicating that the item loads on the factor more strongly than the item loading we fixed to 1 for identification.
 This approach of approximating regions is similar to defining a “region of practical equivalence (ROPE)” described in Shi et al. (2019) as a Bayesian approach for measurement invariance testing.
 The ROPE is a region in the parameter space that the researcher determines to be insignificant, and this is already done in most applications of exploratory factor analysis (EFA) when the researcher suppresses factor loadings that are below 0.32 (Benson & Nasser, 1998).

 Our idea boils down to defining regions of the parameter space that are of practical insignificant and then approximate the probability that our model parameters fall in that space.
 The approximation we are proposing is based on a rough approximation of a posterior distribution to compute probabilities based on Bayes theorem.
 A similar quantity often of interest in Bayesian methods is the posterior predictive probability (PPP or